MiguelBocanegra/aws-s3-static-website-cli/README.md

 ## Implementation Steps
 ## 📸 Screenshots

- 1. Log in to the AWS Management Console using the root user.
+ 1. Log in to the AWS Management Console using the root user (initial setup only – not recommended for regular use).

 ![step_1](./imagenes/1.png)